The Best Travel Insurance Coverages for 2025

 Cancel for Any Reason

-Cancel for Any Reason (CFAR) travel insurance coverage will enable you to cancel a trip, as the name implies, for any reason whatsoever.
+Cancel for Any Reason (CFAR) coverage will enable you to cancel a trip, as the name implies, for any reason whatsoever.
 The privilege comes with an extra cost – adding it to a plan can cost as much as 50% more and comes with some requirements.
 This optional add on coverage is only available on Generali’s Premium Plan and not available to residents of New York.

-Get travel insurance for 2024 and beyond
+Get travel protection for 2025 and beyond

 Average Customer Rating: